Accused Times Square driver's troubled past included Navy prison

 "We don't have anything in common except to say 'hi,'" said Razak, who works as a hairdresser next door.
 She said Rojas' family is Dominican and that his mother is a "sweetheart" who sometimes makes food or coffee for the beauty salon's workers.

-(Additional reporting by Letitia Stein in Tampa, Florida, and Joseph Ax in New York; Writing by Joseph Ax; Editing by Daniel Trotta and Jonathan Oatis)
+(Additional reporting by Letitia Stein in Tampa, Florida, Joseph Ax in New York and Alex Dobuzinskis in Los Angeles; Writing by Joseph Ax; Editing by Daniel Trotta and Jonathan Oatis)